I wish to speak on behalf of New Zealand First about the National Government’s economic failure.

 Recently, an orange envelope should have turned up in your mailbox.
 It contains the papers for you to vote in the citizens-initiated referendum on asset sales.
+The question seeking your answer is:

 New Zealand First leader Rt Hon Winston Peters says that the latest move by Mighty River Power is nothing short of playing financial roulette with the taxpayers interests.